agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 above... why was I taking the greater half of the area became clear.*

 ### 1.4 Measuring Uncertainty in Observational studies

-> This is such an important distinction that the test goes by a
-> different name---the permutation test---even though the calculations
-> are identical to those of the randomization test.

 **Claims**: (Uncertainty measures in Observational studies)[1] are identical to those of the (randomization test (used in C&E studies to